ycczchina/CarND-Behavioral-Cloning-P3/writeup.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-And following is the generated video:
+And following is the generated video(Click the image):

 [![alt text][image2]](https://www.youtube.com/watch?v=TNRbon5s5NI)